 Library design

-Based on the following criteria design a library of oligonucleotide probes between 8 and 12-mer long to avoid secondary structure formation, with equal length for all probes.
+Based on the following criteria design a library of quenched fluorescent oligonucleotide probes between 8 and 12-mer long to avoid secondary structure formation, with equal length for all probes.

 Include at least one DNA and one RNA random sequence containing a combination of adenine (A), guanine (G), cytosine (C) and thymine (T)/uracil (U) (DNA and RNA probes in Table 1).